Festival & Ticketing Terms and Conditions and Frequently Asked Questions

 Smoking – (including e-cigarettes) is not permitted in any of the marquees on the festival site.

 Dogs – Although we love our dogs, dogs are not permitted on the festival site (with the exception of asistance dogs by prior arrangement) Please do not leave your dog in you car.

-First Aid – We have a dedicated Emergency First Aid area on site throughout the festival.
+First Aid – We have a dedicated Emergency First Aid area on site, manned 24 hours a day throughout the festival by Devon Emergency Medical Services.
 It is located by the main gate – just look for the ambulance!

 Lost Property and People – The lost property and lost people point is located at the information tent, in between the main bar and the Emporium stage.

-Cards and Cash – Please note the bar now takes cards and we can also offer a cash withdrawal option.
+Cards and Cash – Please note the bar takes card payments and we can also offer a cash withdrawal option.
 Some but not all traders will accept cards.